 Ms. Pat has an incredible and moving story: by the age of 15, and known by her street name Rabbit, Pat was a single mother of two selling crack in the inner city of Atlanta.
 At 19 years of age, with two toddlers and a new husband, she was handed 4 more young children from her sister who was struggling with drug addiction.
 With her husband’s help and encouragement, she finally decided to get on the straight and narrow, and on the encouragement of her case-worker, she decided to go on stage and appeared in her first Open-Mic.
 From the moment she stepped on stage she knew she had found her place.

-Pat is a regular guest on the syndicated Bob and Tom Radio Show, and appeared on Katt Williams DVD “Kattpacalypse.”
+Pat is a regular guest on the syndicated Bob and Tom Radio Show, and appeared on Katt Williams DVD “Kattpacalypse”.
 She has become a Podcast celebrity with appearances on WTF with Marc Maron, The Joe Rogan Experience, and the Bertcast with Bert Kreischer.
-Her autobiography Rabbit was published in 2017 by Dey Street Books, a division of Harper Collins.
+She now hosts her own popular podcast The Patdown.
+Her autobiography Rabbit was published by Dey Street and was nominated for an NAACP Award.